Beraliv/beraliv.dev/packages/blog/content/blog/2021-03-22-typed-get/index.md

 ![GetWithArray for arrays](./get-with-array-for-arrays-v3.png)

-Let's move the details of the implementation to functions `ExtractFromArray` and `ExtractFromObject`:
+Let's move the details of the implementation to functions `ExtractFromObject` and `ExtractFromArray`:

 ![ExtractFromObject implementation](./extract-from-object.png)